Health Insurance From an Employer

 Learn more about things to consider when shopping for coverage if you have an offer of employer-sponsored coverage at www.healthcare.gov/what-if-i-have-job-based-health-insurance/ or by calling 1-800-318-2596.

-The American Diabetes Association also has a fact sheet on the new Marketplaces available at www.diabetes.org/HealthInsuranceMarketplaces or by calling 1-800-DIABETES (800-342-2383).
+The American Diabetes Association also has a fact sheet on the Marketplaces available at www.diabetes.org/HealthInsuranceMarketplaces or by calling 1-800-DIABETES (800-342-2383).

-Learn more about the SHOP marketplace by visiting www.healthcare.gov or calling 1-800-706-7893.
+Learn more about the SHOP Marketplace by visiting www.healthcare.gov or calling 1-800-706-7893.

-New Requirement for Individuals
+Requirement for Individuals to Have Health Insurance

 Starting in January 2014, most individuals must have health insurance that is considered "minimum essential coverage" or qualify for an exemption.
 Otherwise, the individual will owe a tax penalty during the following year.

-Any job-based plan as well as plans purchased in the Health Insurance Marketplaces, Medicare, Medicaid, state Children's Health Insurance Programs (CHIP), TRICARE and the Veterans health care program, and certain other coverage meet this requirement.
+Any job-based plan as well as plans purchased in the Health Insurance Marketplaces, Medicare, Medicaid, state Children's Health Insurance Programs (CHIP), most TRICARE plans and the Veterans health care program, and certain other coverage meet this requirement.